 6. Head to Shifen Waterfall and Shifen Old Street

 You can get to places like Jiufen and Shifen via public transport, but there are no direct connections and you often have to change between a bus and a train.
-If you are short on time, want to see a few different places in a day and don’t mind splurging a little, look into hiring a private driver for the day.
+If you are short on time, want to make the most of your day trips from Taipei, keen to see a few different places in a day and don’t mind splurging a little, look into hiring a private driver for the day.
 DingTaxi is a travel booking website that offers different customizable tour packages (as well as airport transfers) from a number of local car companies; you can expect to pay approximately US$100 for a driver and car for a full day (8 hours).

-7. Check out Chiang Kai Shek Memorial Hall
+7. Check out the Chiang Kai Shek Memorial Hall

 Love a good puddlegram shot?
 Head to the Chiang Kai Shek Memorial Hall, a popular photography spot in Taipei.
 The memorial hall is a national monument in memory of a former president of Taiwan and sits within Liberty Square in downtown Taipei.
 It is easily reachable by MRT or bus.